 Next Step – Hope and Temporary Housing for Families in Crisis

-Next Step is a transitional living program designed to address the needs of families or single parents who are experiencing this kind of temporary housing crisis.
-This program allows homeless families to remain living together as they work their way back to independence.
+Next Step is a transitional living program designed to address the needs of families or single parents who have lost housing due to a crisis.
+This program allows families to remain living together as they work their way back to independence.

 This program serves:

 Young adults in the program must be at least 18 years of age.

-To qualify for this help, homeless families must have:
+To qualify for this help, families must have: